weiyifan1023/weiyifan1023.github.io/_pages/about.md

 </div>

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 Our paper "DAMe: Personalized Federated Social Event Detection with Dual Aggregation Mechanism" has been accepted to CIKM 2024!
-- *2024.07*: &nbsp;🎉🎉 A CIKM short paper has been accepted.
-Congratulations to [YiFan Wei](https://github.com/weiyifan1023)🎉.
+- *2024.07*: &nbsp;🎉🎉 Our paper "Does Knowledge Localization Hold True?
+Surprising Differences Between Entity and Relation Perspectives in Language Models" has been accepted to CIKM 2024 (short paper)!
 - *2024.05*: &nbsp;📢 Our paper "EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification" has been accepted to ACL 2024 Findings!
-- *2023.12*: &nbsp;🎉 Our paper "Interpretable Multimodal Out-of-Context Detection with Soft Logic Regularization" has been accepted as an oral presentation at ICASSP 2024!
 - *2023.10*: &nbsp;🎉 Our paper "MenatQA: A New Dataset for Testing the Temporal Comprehension and Reasoning Abilities of Large Language Models" has been accepted to EMNLP 2023 Findings!
+- *2023.12*: &nbsp;🎉 Our paper "S3HQA: A Three-Stage Approach for Multi-hop Text-Table Hybrid Question Answering" has been accepted to ACL 2023 (short paper)!

 # 📝 Publications